-If you think cilantro is a polarizing ingredient, allow me to introduce you to epazote.
+If you think cilantro is a polarizing ingredient, allow me to introduce you to epazote, also known as wormseed.

-Pronounced “ep-ah-ZOH-tay,” this plant is native from southern Mexico to northern South America, and now grows wild in all but a few northern states.
+Pronounced “ep-ah-ZOH-tay,” Dysphania ambrosioides is native from southern Mexico to northern South America, and now grows wild in all but a few northern states.
 It has been introduced into much of eastern Canada.
-There is some debate over whether the plant is native to the United States or not.
+There is some debate over whether the plant came to the United States through human action or not.

 Regardless, you will find wild epazote mostly in disturbed places, like the edges of farm fields, gardens, vacant lots, old properties and the like — usually below 4000 feet in elevation, although I once saw some growing out of a sidewalk crack in Denver.

 It is not, as some people think, the same plant as Mexican oregano, not even remotely.